shopware/shopware/src/Docs/1-getting-started/10-dev-setup.md

 - Ubuntu 18.04 LTS
 - Ubuntu 18.04 LTS on Windows 10 with Windows Subsystem for Linux

+Notice: The following guide is not tested with docker running natively on Windows!
+Please use a Linux subsystem instead.

+It is also not tested with macOS.
+If you want to use macOS, it's recommended to set up a local webserver (e.g. apache) with mod_rewrite, a mysql server and PHP.
+There are good tutorials out there on how to set it up.
+After you have set up the local stack, just create a virtual host similar to this one: [vhost](#web-root).
+You can use port 80 instead of 8080.

 It should be easy to setup different environments.